Home » Soups & Stews » Hungarian Bean Goulash (Babgulyás)

 A relatively inexpensive dish to make, its focus is beans and you can use one variety of a combination (pinto beans, kidney beans, black beans, navy beans, borlotti beans, cannellini beans, etc).
 If you have access to Hungarian kolbász (lucky you!) use it, otherwise choose a flavorful smoked sausage like kielbasa.
 In addition you can use either a smoked ham hock or smoked neck bones for added flavor.
 Celeriac is traditional in Hungary, less so celery stalk though you can use either.
 Other common vegetables include carrots, peppers, tomatoes, turnips, and potatoes.
 For the paprika, for the absolute best results I always recommend genuine imported Hungarian paprika.
 It makes ALL the difference in flavor.
 Do not use paprika labeled “hot” unless you like things fiery and “smoked” paprika is not used in Hungarian cuisine (it’s Spanish).
 The inclusion of caraway is regional and though I think it adds a really nice flavor component, you can omit it if you like.

 While you can use water to make this, I prefer to use broth as it makes the goulash far more flavorful.
-For this Hungarian bean goulash I’m using my favorite 100% natural chicken broth from Aneto Broth, a broth manufacturer based outside of Barcelona, Spain.
+For this Hungarian bean goulash I’m using my favorite 100% natural chicken broth from the generous sponsors of this post, Aneto Broth, a broth manufacturer based outside of Barcelona, Spain.
 We toured their factory several years ago, watching the entire behind-the-scenes process from start to finish, and we have been devout fans ever since.
 It was such an inspiration to see a company that makes broth the same way we do right at home, with a recipe using real ingredients.
 They put the freshest, locally-sourced chicken and vegetables into gigantic 800 gallon kettles and let the ingredients slow simmer for 3+ hours.
 It was incredible to watch!

 aneto broth reviews